-We asked some pro SDR Managers about switching up or sticking with the standard SDR to AE handoff for the first sales meeting.
+We asked some pro-SDR Managers about switching up or sticking with the standard SDR to AE handoff for the first sales meeting.

 “The handoff occurs when the lead has been qualified, and there is a clear business opportunity ahead: a clear time and date confirmed in the diary, i.e. a calendar invite,” commented Ted Stockton-Smith, the Head of EMEA Account Development at Cisco.

-Kyle Vamvouris, the CEO of Vouris says “this varies based on the type of sales process (SMV, Mid-market, Enterprise).
+Kyle Vamvouris, the CEO of Vouris says, “This varies based on the type of sales process (SMB, Mid-market, Enterprise).
 But, the general rule is a handoff at the first meeting.”

 For a handoff to go smoothly, your tech stack should offer support by providing information captured in a clear format for the AE.